nonoesp/Notes-iOS/README.md

 iOS-Notes
 =========

-A personal guide with notes of Cocoa for iOS.
+A personal guide with notes of Cocoa, iOs and Xcode.

 ## Status Bar